 In 2020, Guinness World Records awarded the first game as the first cel-shaded beat 'em up.

 The influence of Jet Set Radio in video games doesn't stop to this date.
 One game, Bomb Rush Cyberfunk by Team Reptile appears to be created as a spiritual successor to the 2000 masterpiece.

-The game follows the adventure of boostpack-equipped graffiti artist Dion Koster and other painters in the environment where ‘new heights of graffiti are reached’, as Team Reptile's Steam page described.
-It has the similar promise to Jet Set Radio, the dance, the graffiti, the skate tricks, and most importantly the cops you should face against.
+The game follows the adventure of street graffiti artists in the environment where, as Team Reptile's Steam page described, ‘new heights of graffiti are reached’.
+It has the similar promise to Jet Set Radio, the dance, the graffiti, the skate tricks, and most importantly, the cops you face against.
 And to progress the game, you need to gain enough reputation.

 © 2021 Muhammad Azka Prasetya